norman/friendly_id/README.md

 **Rails 4**:
 Master branch of this repository contains FriendlyId 5 which is compatible with Rails 4.
-This version is under active development and not yet fully stable.
+This version is in beta and will be released soon.

 **Rails 3**:
 If you wish to use this gem with Rails 3.1 or 3.2 you need to use FriendlyId version 4, which is the current stable release.